icerahi/icerahi/README.md

 ### 👋 About Me

-I am a **Junior Full Stack Developer** passionate about the modern JavaScript ecosystem.
+I am a **Full Stack Developer** passionate about the modern JavaScript ecosystem.

 After initially exploring Python, I found my true passion in web development using **React, Next.js, and Node/Express**.
 I am currently building personal projects and SaaS prototypes to master these technologies.